-Our students go on to build successful careers in music, as well as in fields such as law, finance and management.
-Some recent graduates are now pursuing the following careers:
+Our graduates go on to build successful careers in music, as well as in fields such as law, finance and management.
+Recent graduate careers include:

 If English isn't your first language you may need to provide evidence of your English language ability.
 We accept the following qualifications: